lukefisher03/read_arduino/README.md

 #### Y Axis Maximum
 This sets the maximum y-axis value.

+### Labels and Plot Title
+Set the labels for each axis and the title displayed above the plot.

 #### Where to change these settings
 These settings are found in `read_data.py`.
 Below is a screenshot with the default values.